Bonidia/MathFeature/README.md

 ## How to use

-We proposed an open-source Python package called MathFeature, that implements feature extraction approaches using mathematical models, including 20 approaches/descriptors organized into five categories.
+We proposed an open-source Python package called MathFeature, that implements feature extraction approaches using mathematical models, including 20 descriptors organized into five categories.
 To our best knowledge, MathFeature is the first package that computes biological sequence features based on various mathematical approaches.
-In this section, 5 feature extraction approaches are available: **7** numerical mapping techniques, **7** numerical mapping techniques with Fourier transform, **3** techniques with game chaos, **2** techniques with Entropy, **1** with Complex Networks.
+In this section, 5 feature extraction groups are available: **7** numerical mapping techniques, **7** numerical mapping techniques with Fourier transform, **3** techniques with game chaos, **2** techniques with Entropy, **1** with Complex Networks.
 Moreover, we provide some scripts for preprocessing.

 * [Preprocessing](https://github.com/Bonidia/MathFeature/blob/master/documentation/preprocessing.md)
 * [Numerical Mapping](https://github.com/Bonidia/MathFeature/blob/master/documentation/mapping.md)